-Things to do when Moving into a New Home11/25/2017 Several Things To Do When You Move Into a New Home in Colorado Springs When it is your first or your last, moving into a new home is an enthralling adventure.
-Don't let that joyous feeling of being a new homeowner keep you from performing some essential tasks to help you prepare for move-in day.
-There are several items that you should think about before moving in to your new home that involve some safety issues and cleaning that could save you money and hassle in the future.
+Things to do when Moving into a New Home11/25/2017 6 Things To Do When You Move Into a New Home in Colorado Springs When it is your first or your last, moving into a new home is an fascinating adventure.
+Don't let that joyous feeling of being a new homeowner keep you from performing some necessary tasks to help you prepare for move-in day.
+There are several items that you should think about before moving in to your new home that involve some safety considerations and cleaning that could save you money and hassle in the future.
 Here are six things you should know before moving into your new home in Colorado Springs: 1.
-Update the Locks The first thing you should always do when you move is re-key the locks, because you do not know who could possibly have a way to get into your home.
-You can install the locks easily yourself or pay a locksmith to do it.
+Update the Locks The first thing you should always do when you move is re-key the locks, because you do not know who could have a way to get into your home.
+You can install the locks with ease yourself or pay a locksmith for a fairly low-cost.
 If you want to add a little update to your home, go ahead and change out the hardware along with the locks.
 2. Check for Plumbing Leaks The home was most likely already inspected before you finalized the purchase, but it does not hurts to take a second peek.
-You will want to scrutinize your water heater, water lines, drains, sinks, and toilets for any evidence of a leak.
+You will want to give the once-over to your water heater, water lines, drains, sinks, and toilets for any evidence of a leak.
 A dripping faucet or running toilet is something that you should repair as well before it leads to a massive problem.
 Many of the small problems are great do-it-yourself projects, but you should call a professional for any and all larger matters.
-3. Replace and Check Filters A home can have many kinds of filters, and you should look at each one of them to see if they need to be replaced.
+3. Replace and Check Filters A home can have lots of kinds of filters, and you should inspect each one of them to see if they need to be replaced.
 You will find air filters in the heating and air conditioning unit, the vent above the stove, and in kitchen and bathroom spigots.
 Replacing old filters is usually a fast and inexpensive project, and it could save you lots of money down the road.
-4. Wholly Clean the House Spending the time to clean the house before you move in is much less difficult than after your belongings have been arranged throughout your house.
-When the house is vacant, you will be able to see all issues that need attention.
-You want to wash anything that could have been left behind from the past family.
+4. Wholly Clean the House Spending the time to clean the house before you move in is much easier than after your belongings have been arranged throughout your house.
+When the house is bare, you will be able to see all things that need attention.
+You want to clean anything that could have been left behind from the past family.
 Steam-cleaning carpets, vacuuming floors, washing windows, wiping out your cabinets, and buffing the wood floors are some examples of things you should do while the house is still uninhabited.
-5. Update Home Technology Before you move your furniture in, you will have easy access to the areas of electrical and tech outlets, which allows for easy planning and installation.
+5. Update Home Technology When the house is still empty, you will have easy access to the areas of electrical and tech outlets, which allows for easy planning and installation.
 Installing or updating home technology is best right before you move in -- it will save headaches later.
 6. Get Prepared for Anything in Colorado Springs Anything could happen at any time, and it is best to be ready for when it does.
 If possible, ask the previous homeowners for a compilation of service companies that they previously did business with.
 Find out if they used lawn care services, plumbers, electricians, sprinkler services, pest control, or any other companies that could be helpful for you and your home.
 These companies probably have logs of past services that were performed at the home, which could be useful for any issues in the future.
-A little bit of work and maintenance before you move into your new home will go a long way, and it could even bring a little extra bit of happiness in Colorado Springs.
+A little bit of work and maintenance before you move into your new home will go the extra mile, and it could even bring a little extra bit of happiness in Colorado Springs.
 It will also help you reduce some of the stress that comes with your upcoming move.
 These six things won't take too much of your time if you plan accordingly and begin now!